delmi302/Wedding-Website-In-My-Style/README.md

 # Hello!

-This is a project by me from CodeBerry School.
-It is a responsive wedding webpage made with HTML5 and CSS3.
+This is a wedding page in my style by me.
+It is a responsive web design made with HTML5 and CSS3.

+Here is the direct link to the site:

 https://delmi302.github.io/wedding/